niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Clearance

-* The derail sensor requires a level installation surface and a clear zone around the device.
+The derail sensor requires a level installation surface and a clear zone around the device.
+Ensure that the following clearance dimensions are present before proceeding.

 !!! warning "Clearance Warning"
     Installation at sites not meeting the clearance requirements listed below is prohibited.

 * Minimum clearances:

   * Distance to rail: 42 in.

   * Vertical clearance: 27 in.

   * Horizontal clearance: 22 in.

 * The ground must be level front to back.
 From the rail to a point 42 in. back, elevation must not rise more than 6 in.